perriera/for_interfaces/injections/html_parser/INSTALL.md

  - [ ] Now install JSoup (for use by the operating system)

 		mvn install

+ - [ ] Now take a look at the code using VSC:

+		code .

+	- Select 'Yes' to 'Trust the Authors'
+	- Select 'Install' when asked about Java Extensions
+	- Select 'Deny' on `Red Hat Statistics` where source code privacy is important
+	- Close the window when asked by VSC to install a JDK (`you are going to do it manually`)

+ - [ ] Open a Terminal window using VSC (do `Terminal -> New Terminal`) and run the merge test:

+		merge_tests.sh test

+	A successful run will look like HTML (having been successfully passed for Angular, React and two flavours of Vue)

+ - [ ] Make a backup of the Linux box instance.

+	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.

+### Alternate Case
+#### JAVA_HOME not set
+It would be required to examine the diagnostics and/or email anything that cannot be resolved to: info@exparx.ca.

 ### Alternate Case
 #### Failure on `mvn test`